jarrekk/Jalpc-A/README.md

 * Reply to others' comments
 * Delete your previous comments

+### Pagination

+The pagination is baseed on [ui-bootstrap](https://github.com/angular-ui/bootstrap),and there is a small bug: if you put `items-per-page` and use page params to get the data,the page will return to the first page.So I didn't put it in html,and re calculate the total count, and now the url like this: `http://angular.jack003.com/website.html#/blogs/2`, we can go back and go forward through browser between pages.

 ### Safe

 Since the project is **open source**, we must consider user's username and password and safe connection.The below is analysis chart when use access to the website.